soklylorn/Basic-Data-Analysis/README.md

 # Motivation
-Mainly for statistic related problem, simulation, graph, and other analytic functions.
-For practice purpose only.
+Mainly for statistic-related problems, simulations, graphs, and other analytic functions.
+For practice purposes only.